wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/circuit-breaker-tyk-classic.md

 #### Step 3: Save the API

-Use the *save* or *create* buttons to save the changes and make the circuit breaker active.
+Use the *save* or *create* buttons to save the changes and activate the middleware.

 #### Step 4: Optionally configure webhooks to respond to the circuit breaker events